Non-orientable branched coverings, $b$-Hurwitz numbers, and positivity for multiparametric Jack expansions: MON's and the -deformed decomposition equation

 where $[y_\ell]$ is coefficient extraction.
-In the special case $q_i=\delta_{1,i}$ and $k=2$, this equation is precisely the $\ell$-th Virasoro constraint for dessins d'enfants for $b=0$ (or its non-orientable generalisation for $b=1$), see~\cite{KazarianZograf2015}.
-In the general case, possible $b$-analogues of the differential equations~\eqref{eq:Virasoro3} and their links with the Virasoro algebra and its central extensions deserve further interest and will be studied in further works. \end{remark}
+Indeed, our proofs show that the right-hand side is the generating function of rooted constellations in which the root face has degree $\ell$, without attributing any marking to that face (this follows from the combinatorial interpretation of operators given below, which in the case $b\in \{0,1\}$ can be applied also to the combinatorial decomposition of the root component in a rooted unconnected constellation).
+Such maps can also be obtained by distinguishing a face of degree $\ell$ in an unrooted constellation and choosing one of the $\ell$ corners of colour $0$ it contains as the root, giving rise to the expression of the left-hand side (note that for $b\not \in \{0,1\}$ this argument would not work, since the $b$-weight attributed to a map depends on the choice of the root corner).
+In the special case $q_i=\delta_{1,i}$ and $k=2$, Equation~\eqref{eq:Virasoro3} is precisely the $\ell$-th Virasoro constraint for dessins d'enfants for $b=0$ (or its non-orientable generalisation for $b=1$), see~\cite{KazarianZograf2015}.
+In the general case, possible $b$-analogues of the differential equations~\eqref{eq:Virasoro3} and their links with the Virasoro algebra and its central extensions deserve further interest and will be studied in further works.\footnote{Note added during revision: Virasoro constraints for certain $b$-deformed models (including the case $q_i=\delta_{1,i}$ and $k=2$ of~\eqref{eq:Virasoro3}, for general $b$) were discussed and proved in~\cite{BonzomChapuyDolega2022}, and they were used in the subsequent paper~\cite{BonzomChapuyDolega2022a} to prove recursion formulas counting various non-orientable maps.
+However, we still cannot prove~\eqref{eq:Virasoro3} for general values of $b$.} \end{remark}